rjocoleman/bookify/README.md

 2. Enter:
    - **Account Name**: A friendly name for this Google Drive account (e.g., "My Kobo Library")
    - **Folder ID**: The Google Drive folder ID where files will be uploaded
-3. Click "Create Account"
+3. Click "Authorize with Google"

-**Note**: Make sure you've shared the Google Drive folder with your service account email before setting up.
+4. Sign in with your Google account and grant Bookify permission to upload files
+5. You'll be redirected back to Bookify once authorized

+**Note**: Files will be uploaded to your personal Google Drive storage quota.

 ### Uploading Books